stef-k/meteor_project_layout/README.md

 #### New view

+During view creation, the following are being created:
+ * a new directory at `client/views/VIEW_NAME` (according to user's input)
+ * a new template named as VIEW_NAME (according to user's input)
+ * a new helper (according to user's input)
-During view creation a new directory is created at `client/views/`, a new template and a new helper, finally a route is register at `lib/router.js`
+ * a route is register at `lib/router.js` (according to user's input)

 ```bash
 $meteor-project new view VIEW_NAME